pytest-dev/pytest-django/docs/database.rst

 be replaced with any way of loading data into the database.

 Notice that :fixture:`django_db_setup` is in the argument list.
-This may look odd at first, but it will make sure that the sure that the original pytest-django fixture is used to create the test database.
+This may look odd at first, but it will make sure that the original pytest-django fixture is used to create the test database.
 When ``call_command`` is invoked, the test database is already prepared and configured.

 Put this in ``conftest.py``::